 Additional credits include The Dry, released this year, which reunited her with director Robert Connolly, the third season of Glitch for Matchbox Pictures and Netflix, following up on her work designing seasons one and two, Ride like a Girl, Rachel Griffiths’ directorial debut starring Teresa Palmer, Matchbox Pictures/NBCU TV series, Seven Types of Ambiguity, Newton’s Law, Garth Davies film, Lion for which she received an AACTA Award, an APDG Award and a nomination for Excellence in Contemporary Film at the 19th Costume Designers Guild Awards (USA).

 Other notable work includes Matchbox Pictures/NBCU TV miniseries Barracuda, for which she received a 2017 APDG Award Nomination for Best Costume Design in a Television series.
 Gallipoli, an epic 7-part TV mini-series for Channel 9/Endemol, which garnered her a 2015 APDG award for Best Costume in a TV series, Balibo and the multi award winning TV drama, The Slap.

 Additional films include, I Frankenstein, Cut Snake, The Mule, The Rover, which reunited her with award winning directors David Michod and Tony Ayres, Animal Kingdom, and Oranges and Sunshine.

-Cappi has received five AFI/AACTA nominations, and two AFI/AACTA wins.
-The Home Song Stories directed by Tony Ayres awarded Cappi with her first AFI Award for best Costume Design in 2007.
-She also won an AFI the following year, for Best Costume Design, for Jonathan Ogilvie’s The Tender Hook.
+Cappi has received in total seven AFI/AACTA nominations, and three AFI/AACTA wins, those not included above are Cappi’s first AFI Award for best Costume Design in 2007 for The Home Song Stories directed by Tony Ayres and an AFI in 2008 for Best Costume Design, for Jonathan Ogilvie’s The Tender Hook.